 help Help about any command

-project Get project information
+project Get 'project' information

-user Get user information
+user Get 'user' information

 Flags:

--h, --help help for expanse-client
+-h, --help help for user

 -p, --plain plain no graphics output